thesephist/sistine/content/start.md

 [sistine] rss --( /rss.xml )-> /index.xml
 ```

-This is our first successful build with Sistine!
+This is our first successful build!

 The output from the `sistine` command (which is equivalent to `sistine build`) tells us it rendered an RSS feed with the `/rss.xml` template, to `/index.xml`.
 We'll see more output like this once we start rendering real pages to our website.